← All comparisons

 Can a new player still catch up?

 OGame does not reset, and that is a fair thing to like about it.
 The catch is the other side of the same coin.
-Universes run for years, some for well over a decade, and the players at the top have a decade of compounding behind them.
-Newer universes open from time to time, but joining an aged one means starting a very long way behind people who will not be standing still.
+A universe runs for years, some run for well over a decade, and the players at the top of an old universe have a decade of building behind them.
+New universes open from time to time, but joining an old universe means starting a very long way behind players who will not be standing still.

 Can you buy your way to the top?

-OGame is free to play, but its premium currency, Dark Matter, buys real advantages: paid officers and a commander that lift your output and fleet slots, a merchant that trades resources on demand, and the ability to instantly finish builds and research.
+OGame is free to play, but Dark Matter, the premium currency, buys real advantages: officers and a commander that lift your output and your fleet slots, a merchant that trades resources on demand, and the option to finish a build or a research instantly.
 Gameforge calls these small advantages.
-Plenty of long-time players disagree and say the very top of a universe is effectively closed to anyone who does not spend.
-It is a genuinely contested point, but the argument is loud for a reason.
+Plenty of long-time players disagree and say the top of a universe is closed to anyone who does not spend.
+It is a contested point, but the complaint is loud for a reason.

 Inselnova has no premium currency.
-There is nothing to buy that makes your swords hit harder or your walls stand taller.
-The governor who plans well wins, not the one with the deepest pockets.
+There is nothing to buy that makes your fleets hit harder or your walls stand taller.
+Every player is playing the same game.
+The player who plans well wins, not the player who spends the most.

 Alliances coordinate across the archipelago in Inselnova